alkistissyt/PublicCoData/README.md

 **Staffing Analysis**: Provides insights into workforce requirements, inefficiencies, and optimization strategies.

 **Scheduling Optimization**: Helps in creating optimal schedules that minimize costs while addressing seasonal and operational demands.

+**Analysis of purchase frequency and correlation of the NPS indicator**

 ## How to Use